whubsch/overturetoosm/README.md

 ![PyPI - Version](https://img.shields.io/pypi/v/overturetoosm)
 ![Pepy Total Downlods](https://img.shields.io/pepy/dt/overturetoosm)

 This Python project translates objects from the Overture maps schema to the OpenStreetMap (OSM) tagging scheme.
 The goal is to provide a seamless way to convert map data from Overture's format to a format that can be utilized within the OSM ecosystem.
-The package currently only supports Overture's `places` layer.
+The package currently only supports Overture's `places` and `buildings` layers.
 You can improve the Overture categorization that this package uses by editing [the Overture categories page](https://wiki.openstreetmap.org/wiki/Overture_categories) on the OSM Wiki or submitting a pull request to the [tags.json](scripts/tags.json) file.

 > [!NOTE]
 > Use of this package does not absolve you from following OSM's [import guidelines](https://wiki.openstreetmap.org/wiki/Import/Guidelines).